 “I’d also stress how important it is to embrace social media, even if it’s not initially your thing.
 The opportunities social media presents are almost unlimited, and if no-one knows about your business, it doesn’t matter how good your product is.”

-For more information on how to make your entrepreneurial dreams a reality, visit the Athlete Learning Gateway and take the course “Business Start–Up: From Idea to Launch”
+For more information on how to make your entrepreneurial dreams a reality, take the course “Business Start–Up: From Idea to Launch”